 Keep track of admission deadlines and make sure required materials arrive in a timely manner.
 Any application submitted by the deadline and completed in a timely manner will be reviewed, so be sure to plan accordingly using the dates posted for freshmen and transfer students.
 If all required materials are not received in a timely manner, your application may not be reviewed.

-Develop strong written statements
+Develop strong essays

 Consider something in your life you think goes unnoticed and write about why it's important to you.